antsaukk/MCA-Domestic-Violence-Finland-2019/README.md

 script.R contains working code needed to transform, visualize and perform statistical analysis of the data.

 # TODO: Add R markdown report.

+## Redistribution of results is warmly welcomed with proper acknowledgement of the author.